LDMX-Software/daq/README.md

 </a>

 This is the docker build context for a development environment container.
-It is not assumed that the actual DAQ will be done from within a container; however, this enables any collaborator who has docker or singularity installed to contribute.
+**It is not assumed that the actual DAQ will be done from within a container**; however, this enables any collaborator who has docker or singularity installed to contribute.

+This also is a very direct way of documenting how the dependencies are installed on a new system.

 ### rogue
 Our [Rogue](https://slaclab.github.io/rogue/interfaces/index.html) application that is launched to collect and stream the data.